 Since methamphetamine is a powerful drug with a number of dangerous side effects, it is essential to familiarize yourself with some of the more prevalent symptoms of use.
 This way, if you suspect a family member or friend of abusing methamphetamine, you have the information to help.
 The following symptoms could be indicators that a friend or loved one may be using meth:

 - Constant grinding of teeth/tooth damage

 - Irrational behavior

 These are just a few of the many symptoms that accompany meth use.
-Additionally important to note, symptoms may differ when someone’s intoxicated as opposed to when they are sober, i.e. mania vs. depression.
+Additionally essential to note, symptoms may differ when someone’s intoxicated as opposed to when they are sober.

 Additional Information on Methamphetamine Addiction

-    Methamphetamine users find a lot of physical and emotional pleasure from getting high, so it is unusual that an addict will seek out treatment on their own.
-It is also very difficult to engage in logical conversation with an active user; if your loved one needs treatment convincing them can become a long and difficult process.
+Methamphetamine users find a lot of physical and emotional pleasure from getting high, so it is unusual that the person using meth will seek out treatment on their own.
+It is also challenging to engage in logical conversation with an active user.
+Therefore, if your loved one needs treatment, convincing them can become a long and challenging process.
 It is often best to wait until they hit rock bottom or come to you seeking help to find treatment.
-While it can be tempting to try to influence an addict, it is best not to try to push them towards treatment or to treat them yourselves.
-Drug addiction is a tricky, dangerous disease and its best handled by trained professionals.
+While it can be tempting to try to influence someone using meth, it is best not to try to push them towards treatment.
+Drug addiction is a tricky, dangerous disease, and its best handled by trained professionals.

-    It is wise to prepare yourself with information and to develop an action plan for if/when they come to you for help.
-It’s important to know that this may be when things seem most hopeless or when the addict’s given no other options.
-For example, this might occur when someone’s faced with jail time or court appointed treatment.
+It is wise to prepare yourself with information and to develop an action plan for if they come to you for help.
+It’s important to know that this may be when things seem most hopeless or when the person is given no other options.
+For example, this might occur when someone’s faced with jail time or court-appointed treatment.
 Don’t get upset given these circumstances.
-Many addicts find success in court appointed treatment because it is the final straw that pushes them towards help.
+Many people find success in court-appointed treatment because it is the final straw that pushes them towards help.